blivic/woocommerce-shareable-checkout-urls/README.md

 By default, shareable URLs use the static slug `checkout-link`.
 Until the endpoint becomes dynamic in core, this slug will be used.
 To customize, go to **WooCommerce → Settings → Advanced → Shareable URLs → Endpoint Slug**.

+You can enable Product Validation Caching which should improve performance on busy sites by avoiding repeated validation for popular links.
+Cached results expire after 60 minutes and are also cleared automatically when a product is updated, unpublished, deleted, or its stock status changes.
+You can flusg the cache (transients) manually by clicking the Clear Validation Cache button.

+If you need to diagnose checkout issues, enable Debug Mode which logs product validation, cache hits/misses, applied coupons, and redirect URLs to debug.log.

 ![Endpoint Slug Settings](https://media-x.hr/wp-content/uploads/2025/07/share03.jpg)